maelfabien/maelfabien.github.io/_pages/med.md

     nav: sidebar-sample
 ---

-In this section, I'm sharing all Medium articles I have written.
+In this section, I'm sharing all Medium articles I have written, as well as any other article that I publish outside of this blog :

 <div id="medium-widget"></div>
 <script src="https://medium-widget.pixelpoint.io/widget.js"></script>